tejasnikumbh/viewings_service/README.md

      	- Checks if all parameters exist and are in proper format
      	- Checks if viewing exists
      	- Checks if host exists
+     	- Checks if update is performed [R is not Allowed in status field]
+     	- Checks if viewing has already been processed
      	- Checks if office at viewing is owned by host
-     	- Checks if update is performed [R is not Allowed in status field]
     - Example

   	```javascript